rackerlabs/support-how-to/content/skype-for-business/download-a-skype-for-business-client.md

 ### Desktop clients

-Following are the available clients for Microsoft Windows and Mac OS X systems.
+Desktop clients are available for Microsoft Windows and Mac OS X systems.
 Note that some download pages still use the previous name, Microsoft Lync.

 #### Microsoft Windows